ibm-cloud-docs/openshift/openshift_integrations.md

   <dd>Supported persistent storage solutions, such as {{site.data.keyword.cloud_notm}} File Storage, {{site.data.keyword.cloud_notm}} Block Storage, or {{site.data.keyword.cos_full_notm}} are integrated as Kubernetes flex drivers and can be set up by using [Helm charts](#oc_helm).
 The storage documentation for each solution includes instructions to install and manage storage.
 For more information about choosing a persistent storage solution, see [Planning highly available persistent storage](/docs/openshift?topic=containers-storage_planning).</dd>

   <dt>Cluster autoscaler</dt>
   <dd>With the `ibm-iks-cluster-autoscaler` plug-in, you can scale the worker pools in your cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing requests of your scheduled workloads.
-For more information, see [Scaling clusters](/docs/containers?topic=containers-ca) in the {{site.data.keyword.containerlong_notm}} docs.</dd>
+For more information, see [Scaling clusters](/docs/openshift?topic=openshift-ca).</dd>

   <dt>Istio for service mesh</dt>
   <dd>Unlike for community Kubernetes clusters, <a href="https://www.ibm.com/cloud/istio" target="_blank">Istio <img src="../icons/launch-glyph.svg" alt="External link icon"></a> is not available as a managed add-on for OpenShift clusters.
 Instead, use the Red Hat OpenShift Service Mesh project.
 For more information, see [the OpenShift installation docs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/servicemesh-install/servicemesh-install.html).</dd>